lobrylab/PitViper/README.md

 | B         | B_2       | /path/to/B_rep2.fastq | 1     |
 | B         | B_3       | /path/to/B_rep3.fastq | 1     |

-`order` column define which condition to treat as a control versus which treatment. `order = x` will be used as control for any `order > x`.
-In this case: condition B (treatment) versus A (control). `order` should be consistent across replicates.
+In the order column, the control condition (A) is designated by order = 0, and any condition with an order value greater than 0 (e.g., 1 for B) is treated as a treatment condition.
+The order should remain consistent across replicates.

 #### Library file

-This file have to be comma-separeted.
-First column is for guide's ID.
-This column should not be redundant.
-Second column is guide's sequence.
-Third column is the element targeted by the corresponding guide.
-Note: Multiple guides can target the same element.
+The library file should be comma-separated with three columns: guide's ID, guide's sequence, and the corresponding target element.

 ```
 guide_A.1,CTTAGTTTTGAACAAGTACA,element_A